Movement is such a huge part of my day. Whether I’m in the kitchen or in front of my computer, I always squeeze in a “mini-workout” in between.

 5. Boost your mood

 Strength training increases oxygenation to your brain and gut.
 This helps boost the production of hormones such as serotonin, dopamine and endorphins.
-These hormones make you happier, and at the same time, relaxes your central nervous system.
+These hormones make you happier, and at the same time, relax your central nervous system.
 As a result, you’re able to relieve anxiety, mood swings and depression!

 6. Relieves stress – adrenal and stress hormone regulation